 Turkey cave rescue of American Mark Dickey like "Himalayan Mountain climbing" underground, friend says

 Scores of international rescuers had descended by Friday on a cave in southern Turkey, as the plan to save American caver Mark Dickey took shape.
-Dickey, a speleologist or cave expert, fell ill last weekend while helping to chart Turkey's Morca cave system — the country's third deepest and sixth longest — leaving him stuck more than 3,200 feet inside the cave.
+Dickey, a speleologist or cave expert, fell ill last weekend while helping to chart Turkey's Morca cave system — the country's third deepest and sixth longest — leaving him stuck more than 3,200 underground.

 Rescuers finally reached him around the middle of the week.
 The long, slow ascent was expected to begin as soon as Friday.